Moira MacTaggert: Early years

 Born Moira Kinross to Scottish parents, Moira MacTaggert was one of the world's leading authorities on genetic mutation, earning her a Nobel Prize for her work.
 She was the longest running human associate of the X-Men and was Professor Charles Xavier's colleague, confidante, and also once his fiancée, having met and fallen in love with him while they were postgraduates at Oxford University.
 She ended their engagement for unknown reasons and returned to Scotland.
 She was married to her old flame, the late politician Joseph MacTaggert which caused delays with her former engagement to Xavier: Joe had proved to be an abusive husband; Moira separated from him after he beat her into a week long coma and, as it is implied, raped her, leaving her pregnant.
 She kept her son's existence a secret, and when Joe refused her a divorce, she allowed people to believe she was widowed.

 She eventually created a Mutant Research Centre on Muir Island, off the coast of Scotland.
 Moira was forced to contain and imprison her son Kevin, later called Proteus, when he developed reality warping abilities and severe psychosis.
-One of Moira's goals was to understand human/mutant genetics, in order to cure her son.
+One of Moira's goals was to understand human/mutant genetics to cure her son.

 Moira's connection to the X-Men began long before the team formed.
 The silent partner in the founding of Xavier's School for Gifted Youngsters and co-creator of Cerebro, Moira assisted Xavier in helping the young Jean Grey recover after the traumatic triggering of her mutant abilities.

 Moira was a kind woman who took to helping humans and mutants alike.
 She rescued a young Rahne Sinclair (Wolfsbane) from an angry mob, and adopted the girl.
 She even attempted to treat Xavier's son, a mutant known as Legion who suffered from dissociative identity disorder.
 When a confused, traumatized Cable first arrived from the future, he washed up in Scotland unable to speak English, and it was Moira who stood up for him against an angry mob.
 Taking him back to Muir Island, he scanned her mind and learned English in the process, as well as the truth about her son, and promised to keep her secrets.
 She taught him literature and the customs of the time and introduced him to Xavier.
 They became close friends ever since, being the first kind person Cable met in the present timeline, her later death devastating him enough to leave the X-Men.
 When Magneto was reduced to infancy, he was entrusted to Moira's care on Muir Island, where she altered his genetic code in an attempt to keep him from reverting to villainy.